Thesis Format Guidelines

 - Type the degree as Master of Arts, Doctor of Physics, Master of Music, Doctor of Biology.

 - Type the month in which the final copy of your thesis is submitted (May, September, or December).
-You also should mention the month of your oral defense.
+You also should mention the month of your oral thesis defense.

 - The members of the committee must be typed with their full names and departments.
 For example, Alan Dough, Associate Professor of Science.